Oppositional Defiant Disorder (ODD)

 i.
 Diagnosis as per DSM-5

-To be diagnosed with ODD, your child needs to meet four or more symptom criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) for at least six months.
+To be diagnosed, your child needs to meet four or more symptom criteria outlined in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) for at least six months.
 These symptoms must be severe and disruptive, demonstrating the pattern of angry or irritable mood, argumentative or defiant behaviour, or vindictiveness.

 ii.
 Psychiatric Evaluation